Joint Object Tracking and Intent Recognition: Latent Intent Models

 \section{Latent Intent Models}

 In this section, we introduce a range of novel models, each of which represent different target and intent dynamics.
 This is preceded by describing the basic, baseline, model in \cite{liang2021SSPD} for completeness.
 Without loss of generality, the unobserved target intent, denoted as $\mathbf{r}$, will be considered to be the Cartesian coordinates of the intended endpoint of a target in the remainder of the paper.

-Nonetheless, it should be emphasised that the latent intent variable can be straightforwardly extended to model higher order kinematics (e.g. velocity and acceleration).
+It should be emphasised that the latent intent variable below can be straightforwardly extended to model higher order kinematics (e.g. velocity and acceleration).
+The impact of including \textit{informative} priors on such higher order kinematics can improve the intent inference accuracy; otherwise their impact on the destination prediction can be marginal.
+For example, in human machine interaction applications the inclusion of the velocity of a tracked freehand pointing gesture/finger at the intended destination can be based on collected experimental interactions data as in \cite{AhmadMag2017, gan2020modeling}.
+A velocity and acceleration profiles of a (semi-)autonomous platform, such as a drone, at/near the intended destination is dependent on its capabilities, role and mission (e.g. nearly constant cruising speed during surveillance for fixed-wing UAS or gradual reduction to hovering for rotary-wing versus high speed for loitering munitions).